 Continuous Glucose Monitor (CGM)

-CGMs are used to help people with diabetes better manage their condition by providing real-time data that can be used to make informed decisions about diet, exercise, and insulin dosing.
+CGMs help people with diabetes better manage their condition by providing real-time data that can be used to make informed decisions about diet, exercise, and insulin dosing.
 In some cases, CGMs can also be used to detect early signs of hypoglycaemia (low blood sugar) and alert the user so that they can take steps to treat it.

-Low vs High Blood Sugar
+Low vs. High Blood Sugar